 Heartattack and Vine | 329 Lygon St

-An Italian leaning wine bar with a simple but slick interior and a relaxed pavement dining area on Lygon St. The wine list is short and punchy, but quite lovely, but even better is the Italian cicchetti (small snack) menu and the lunchtime porchetta rolls.
+An Italian leaning wine bar modelled on Venice’s famed cicchetti bars, you’ll feel very comfortable in the simple but slick interior or in the relaxed pavement dining area on Lygon St. The wine list is short and punchy, but quite lovely, with a handful of classic and house cocktails on offer as well.
+The evening cicchetti (small snack) menu is a great way to get your night started – and the porchetta rolls at lunchtime are not to be missed either.
 Heartattack and Vine

 The Lincoln | 91 Cardigan St